liqd/adhocracy3/docs/source/Code_Review_Process.rst

    REVIEW[tb]: do not agree.
 My version should be simple enough to remember and I prefer to know what I am doing

+..
+   REVIEW[nidi]: Don't understand the BRANCHPOINT issue here.
+If your branch branches from master, simply do `git rebase master` on the +1 branch.
+You don't need the two or three argument rebase form.

 Remarks:

 - the un-rebased branch has no +n suffix, the first rebase has '+1',